DavAug/chi/docs/source/index.rst

 Install instructions
 --------------------

+Chi can be installed in two steps (one step if you are using windows):
-Installing Chi requires two steps: 1. installation of a c-library called sundials; and 2. installation of chi.
+1. installation of a c-library called sundials; and 2. installation of chi.

 Step 1: Installation of sundials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^